 October is Breast Cancer Awareness Month.
 Breast cancer is still the most common cancer in women globally.
 This means it’s more common than you think.
 It’s not always easy to see symptoms of breast cancer, but if you go for regular mammograms, your doctor can see the changes and will be able to get you on a treatment plan.
 Here are five health screenings women should seriously consider having, and what the screenings entail.

 What it is: A mammogram is an x-ray picture of the breasts which doctors use to detect early signs of breast cancer.

-“Approximately 19.4 million women aged 15 years and older live at-risk of being diagnosed with breast cancer – the cancer affecting women in South Africa the most.”– CANSA Ask your doctor about breast cancer and mammograms on your next visit.
+“Approximately 19.4 million women aged 15 years and older live at-risk of being diagnosed with breast cancer – the cancer affecting women in South Africa the most.”– CANSA We urge you to take care of yourself and speak to your doctor about breast cancer and mammograms on your next visit.

 2. Pap smear